-In 2015, there were no discharges of Halon 1211 from portable fire extinguishers or Halon 1301 from accidental or fire induced activation of fixed fire suppression systems.
+In 2016, there were no discharges of Halon 1211 from portable fire extinguishers or Halon 1301 from accidental or fire induced activation of fixed fire suppression systems.
 Halon portable fire extinguishers continue to be removed and replaced by dry-chemical or clean agent units as part of an ongoing program to phase out the use of chlorofluorocarbons as extinguishing agents.

-Monitoring of BNL's potable water system indicated that all drinking water requirements were met during 2015.
-Most of the liquid effluents discharged to surface water and groundwater also met applicable New York State Pollutant Discharge Elimination System (SPDES) permit requirements.
-Six permit excursions were reported for 2015.
-Four of these occurred at the Sewage Treatment Plant (STP) Outfall 001 and consisted of one exceedance of permit limits for total nitrogen, two for total iron, and one for ammonia.
-Noncompliance events were also reported for failure to collect samples at Outfalls 008 (HW) and 010 (CSF).
-The permit excursions were reported to the New York State Department of Environmental Compliance (NYSDEC) and the Suffolk County Department of Health Services (SCDHS) and corrective measures were taken.
+Monitoring of BNL's potable water system indicated that all drinking water requirements were met during 2016.
+Most of the liquid effluents discharged to surface water and groundwater also met applicable New York State Pollutant Discharge Elimination System permit requirements.
+Three excursions above permit limits were reported for the year; two non-compliance events for ammonia occurred at the Sewage Treatment Plant (STP), and one non-compliance event was reported for Tolytriazole at Outfall 002 (HN).
+The permit excursions were reported to NYSDEC and the Suffolk County Department of Health Services and corrective measures were taken.
+Groundwater monitoring at the Laboratory's Major Petroleum Facility continued to demonstrate that current oil storage and transfer operations are not affecting groundwater quality.

-Groundwater monitoring at the Laboratory's Major Petroleum Facility (MPF) continued to demonstrate that current oil storage and transfer operations are not affecting groundwater quality.
-Efforts to minimize impacts of spills of materials continued in 2015.
-There were 21 spills; a 25 percent reduction compared to 2014.
-Only three of the 21 spills met regulatory agency reporting criteria.
-The severity of releases was minor, and all releases were cleaned up to the satisfaction of NYSDEC.
+Efforts to minimize impacts of spills of materials continued in 2016.
+There were 23 spills and only five met regulatory agency reporting criteria.
+The severity of releases were minor, and all releases were cleaned up to the satisfaction of NYSDEC.